-Her work here was made possible by the vision of Ruth Hanna McCormick Simms, who hired Greely when Los Poblanos Ranch was first established.
-Before moving to New Mexico, Ruth was a nationally recognized leader in the women’s suffrage movement.
+Before moving to New Mexico, Ruth Hanna McCormick Simms was a nationally recognized leader in the women’s suffrage movement.
 She believed deeply in civic progress and thoughtful reform, and that same sense of purpose shaped the early development of the property.
-By commissioning Greely, Ruth ensured the gardens would reflect refinement, permanence and beauty, laying the foundation for the cultural landscape we continue to steward today.
+By commissioning Greely, she ensured the gardens would reflect refinement, permanence and beauty, laying the foundation for the cultural landscape we continue to steward today.

-Nearly a century later, Greely’s design still defines garden season at Los Poblanos.
+Nearly a century later, tucked between today’s Hacienda Spa and Rose Greeley Suites, Greely’s design still defines garden season at Los Poblanos.
 Vibrant flower beds unfold along structured pathways.
 Spanish tile fountains anchor gathering spaces.
 Rose cutting gardens bloom in succession.
 Winding paths and mosaic stonework by folk artist “Pop” Shaffer add texture throughout.
-The entrance drive, lined with mature cottonwood trees, frames the experience from the very first turn.

-Penny Rembe and the revival of the Greely Garden
+Penny Rembe and the revival of the gardens

 As co-founder and matriarch of Los Poblanos as we know it today, Penny Rembe has shaped the property in lasting ways.
 Her leadership and determination made it possible for the farm and Inn to flourish into what they are today.

-One of Penny’s favorite places is the historic Greely Garden, tucked privately behind the Inn.
-When she and her husband Armin began restoring the property, they discovered the original garden plans.
+One of Penny’s favorite places is the historic Greely Garden.
+When she and her husband Armin began restoring the property in the 1970s, they discovered the original garden plans.
 Over the years, Penny has worked to return the space to its intended design, honoring Greely’s vision while ensuring the garden continues to thrive.

 In spring, the garden overflows with peonies, tulips and magnolia blossoms.
 As the season shifts toward summer, the roses arrive.
 Staying true to the original plan, Penny has preserved and expanded the collection of heirloom roses, with more than 30 varieties now growing in the Greely beds.

 As Los Poblanos has grown, so too has its approach to landscape design.
 Judith Phillips designed the landscapes surrounding the Farm Suites, incorporating more drought-tolerant species while maintaining continuity with the historic gardens.
-Her work introduced a more environmentally responsive approach suited to the Rio Grande Valley.
+Her work introduced an environmentally responsive approach suited to the Rio Grande Valley’s dry summers and shifting climate.

 Judith also served as a plant consultant during the development of the Field Suites, selecting species that are lower water use, edible, pollinator friendly and beautiful.
 Her philosophy reflects a broader commitment to stewardship and ecological balance during garden season and beyond.